jellyfin-archive/jellyfin-docs/general/quick-start.md

 1. Install Jellyfin on [your system](xref:admin-installing) with the installation method for your platform.

-1. [OPTIONAL from 10.7.0 onwards] [Edit the Jellyfin web configuration](xref:web-config) and adjust the options to fit your desired privacy level; our defaults sacrifice some absolute self-hosting for well-requested features, and if this is concerning please review the documentation and edit accordingly.
+1. Edit the [web configuration](xref:web-config) and adjust the options to fit your desired privacy level.

+    * Our defaults sacrifice some absolute self-hosting for often requested features.
+    * If this is concerning, please review the documentation and edit accordingly.

 1. Browse to `http://SERVER_IP:8096` to access the included web client.